Fairness in Social Influence Maximization via Optimal Transport: Preliminaries

 \section{Preliminaries}

 \textbf{Notation.} Given $m\in \mathbb{N}$, we let $[m]$ denote the interval of integers from $1$ to $m$.
-We denote by $V$ a network, considered undirected, and by $(C_i)_{i \in [m]}$ the $m$ groups of different sensitive attributes.
-In this paper, we consider $m = 2$ groups, noting that our framework is easily generalizable to more groups.
-We denote by $\phi_V(S)$ the influence function of a seedset $S$ over a network $V$, through some diffusion process.
-In other words, $\phi_V(S)$ measures the set of nodes reached by the seedset under a diffusion process.
-Then, $|\phi_V(S)|$ is often referred to as the \textit{outreach}, a measure of efficiency for the selection of a seedset $S$.
-Under a stochastic diffusion process (e.g., independent cascade, linear threshold model, etc.), $|\phi_V(S)|$ is a random variable, for which we are interested in the expected value and distribution.
+We denote by $G$ a network, considered undirected, and by $(C_i)_{i \in [m]}$ the $m$ groups of different sensitive attributes.
+In this paper, we consider $m = 2$ groups, noting that our framework is easily generalizable to more groups as discussed in ~\cref{app:multiple_groups}.
+We denote by $\phi_G(S)$ the influence function of a seedset $S$ over a network $G$, through some diffusion process.
+In other words, $\phi_G(S)$ determines the set of nodes reached by the seedset under a diffusion process.
+Then, $|\phi_G(S)|$ is often referred to as the \textit{outreach}, a measure of efficiency for the selection of a seedset $S$.
+Under a stochastic diffusion process (e.g., independent cascade, linear threshold model, etc.), $|\phi_G(S)|$ is a random variable, for which we are interested in the expected value and distribution.
 For a particular outreach, we define the final configuration at the end of a diffusion process as follows.~\looseness=-1

-\begin{definition}[Final configuration] For a network $V$ with communities $(C_i)_{i \in [2]}$ and a seedset $S$, we let $x_i$, $i~\in~[2]$, denote the fraction of nodes in each community in the outreach $\phi_V(S)$.
-The \emph{final configuration}, is the tuple $(x_1, x_2)$. \end{definition}
+\begin{definition}[Final configuration] For a network $G$ with two communities $(C_i)_{i \in[2]}$ and a seedset $S$, we let $x_i$, $i\in[2]$, denote the fraction of nodes in each community in the outreach $\phi_G(S)$.
+The \emph{final configuration} is the tuple $(x_1, x_2)$. \end{definition}

-In many definitions in the literature, fairness is operationalized as measuring the \emph{expected value} of the final configuration, where the expectation is taken over the diffusion process.
+In many definitions in the literature, fairness is operationalized by measuring the \emph{expected value} of the final configuration, where the expectation is taken over the diffusion process.
 In particular, the \emph{equity} definition introduced by~\citet{AS-AC:19,AJ-BM-AC-BM-KPG-SA:23} checks that the expected value of the proportions of each group reached in the outreach is the same for all groups.
 For a formal definition of equity and other fairness definitions in the literature, see \cref{app:metrics}.
-We now show that relying solely on the expected value can compromise fairness.
+We will show that relying solely on the expected value leads largely unfair outcomes to be classified as fair.